-Commuting increases your stress levels and mindful meditation decreases your stress levels and anxiety.
+Commuting to work increases your stress levels, and mindful meditation decreases your stress levels and anxiety.

 YouTube offers a number of meditation videos you can use to guide you, but you can also try one of the many apps available for the purpose.

 If you’re looking for an interesting take on where the world is heading next in terms of innovation, try The Industries of the Future by Alec J. Ross.

 The War of Art is great for any professional suffering from the occasional creative block, as it can give you great guidance on how to overcome these blocks and get meaningful work done.

 If you drive to work, you can try out an inspirational and educational audiobook — Storm in a Teacup: The Physics of Everyday Life is a great choice for everyone interested to learn something new about physics in an interesting and informative manner.

 These books are just the tip of the iceberg — anyone can find his or her perfect book companions to help tedious commutes fly by.
 You just have to do your research online, in bookstores, and libraries — or simply check out our list of the best books on productivity, if you’re interested in improving your productivity at work.

 Take on an online class

 You’re probably interested to learn a new skill, two or ten — and again, commutes are perfect for this type of activity.

 You can choose from a number of topics that interest you, as most have classes available online.
 If you’re looking for a new productive hobby, you can choose: